Kylan-Thurairajah/blog1/README.txt

 - These blog entries can be found directly when typing in their title name (lodash format implemented when displaying url)
 - Pre styled CSS template was used

-This project was made alongside The Complete 2023 Web Development Bootcamp created by Dr. Angela Yu.
+This project was made alongside The Complete 2023 Web Development Bootcamp created by Dr. Angela Yu on Udemy.